Nan McKay: Career at the University of Saskatchewan

 Shortly after her graduation in 1915, McKay was hired into a temporary position as assistant librarian at the University of Saskatchewan Library.
 She would remain employed at the library until her retirement in 1959.
 With little formal training in librarianship, McKay learned primarily on the job.
 She served as a "right-hand man" for a series of male university librarians throughout her career.

 With many students serving overseas during World War I, McKay and another recent alumnus were appointed editors of The Sheaf.
 As editors they gauged interest in forming an alumni association and in 1917 founded the University of Saskatchewan Graduates' Association, of which McKay was elected to the position of secretary-treasurer.
 McKay also served as a volunteer nurse at the university during the 1918 influenza pandemic.

 Death and legacy

 After her retirement, McKay spent time gardening and reading.
-McKay died on July 27, 1986, at the age of 93.
+McKay died in Saskatoon on July 27, 1986, at the age of 93.

-In 2007 she was named one of the University of Saskatchewan "100 Alumni of Influence".
-As part of the university's centennial commemorations, a photo album was reviewed that featured a 1915 photo of McKay and fellow student Hope Weir kissing and embracing.
-Scholars such as Valerie Korinek have discussed this photo, and McKay's life and friendships in general, as potential evidence of queer community at the university.
+In 2007, she was named one of the University of Saskatchewan's "100 Alumni of Influence."
+As part of the university's centennial commemorations, a photo collection was reviewed and a 1915 photo of McKay and fellow student Hope Weir embracing and kissing was discovered.
+Scholars such as Valerie Korinek have discussed the photo, and McKay's life and friendships in general, as evidence of early queer community at the university.
+The photo of McKay and Weir became the cover for Korinek's award-winning 2018 book Prairie Fairies: A History of Queer Communities and People in Western Canada, 1930-1985.